csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 **Bibliographical Notes**

-Textbook discussions of distributed databases are offered by Ozsu and Valduriez \[1999\].
-Breitbart et al. \[1999b\] presents an overview of distributed databases.
+Textbook discussions of distributed databases are offered by Ozsu and Valduriez [1999\].
+Breitbart et al. [1999b\] presents an overview of distributed databases.

-The implementation of the transaction concept in a distributed database is presented by Gray \[1981\] and Traiger et al. \[1982\].
-The 2PC protocol was developed by Lampson and Sturgis \[1976\].
-The three-phase commit protocol is from Skeen \[1981\].
-Mohan and Lindsay \[1983\] discusses two modified versions of 2PC, called _presume commit_ and _presume abort_, that reduce the overhead of 2PC by defining default assumptions regarding the fate of transactions.
+The implementation of the transaction concept in a distributed database is presented by Gray [1981\] and Traiger et al. [1982\].
+The 2PC protocol was developed by Lampson and Sturgis [1976\].
+The three-phase commit protocol is from Skeen [1981\].
+Mohan and Lindsay [1983\] discusses two modified versions of 2PC, called _presume commit_ and _presume abort_, that reduce the overhead of 2PC by defining default assumptions regarding the fate of transactions.

-The bully algorithm in Section 19.6.5 is from Garcia-Molina \[1982\].
-Distributed clock synchronization is discussed in Lamport \[1978\].
-Distributed concurrency control is covered by Bernstein and Goodman \[1981\].
+The bully algorithm in Section 19.6.5 is from Garcia-Molina [1982\].
+Distributed clock synchronization is discussed in Lamport [1978\].
+Distributed concurrency control is covered by Bernstein and Goodman [1981\].

-The transaction manager of R\* is described in Mohan et al. \[1986\].
-Valida- tion techniques for distributed concurrency-control schemes are described by Schlageter \[1981\] and Bassiouni \[1988\].
+The transaction manager of R* is described in Mohan et al. [1986\].
+Valida- tion techniques for distributed concurrency-control schemes are described by Schlageter [1981\] and Bassiouni [1988\].

-The problem of concurrent updates to replicated data was revisited in the context of data warehouses by Gray et al. \[1996\].
-Anderson et al. \[1998\] dis- cusses issues concerning lazy replication and consistency.
-Breitbart et al. \[1999a\] describes lazy update protocols for handling replication.
+The problem of concurrent updates to replicated data was revisited in the context of data warehouses by Gray et al. [1996\].
+Anderson et al. [1998\] dis- cusses issues concerning lazy replication and consistency.
+Breitbart et al. [1999a\] describes lazy update protocols for handling replication.

 The user manuals of various database systems provide details of how they handle replication and consistency.
-Huang and Garcia-Molina \[2001\] addresses exactly-once semantics in a replicated messaging system.
+Huang and Garcia-Molina [2001\] addresses exactly-once semantics in a replicated messaging system.

-Knapp \[1987\] surveys the distributed deadlock-detection literature.
-Practice Exercise 19.9 is from Stuart et al. \[1984\].
+Knapp [1987\] surveys the distributed deadlock-detection literature.
+Practice Exercise 19.9 is from Stuart et al. [1984\].

-**884 Chapter 19 Distributed Databases**

-Distributed query processing is discussed in Epstein et al. \[1978\] and Hevner and Yao \[1979\].
-Daniels et al. \[1982\] discusses the approach to distributed query processing taken by R\*.
+Distributed query processing is discussed in Epstein et al. [1978\] and Hevner and Yao [1979\].
+Daniels et al. [1982\] discusses the approach to distributed query processing taken by R*.

-Dynamic query optimization in multidatabases is addressed by Ozcan et al. \[1997\].
-Adali et al. \[1996\] and Papakonstantinou et al. \[1996\] describe query- optimization issues in mediator systems.
+Dynamic query optimization in multidatabases is addressed by Ozcan et al. [1997\].
+Adali et al. [1996\] and Papakonstantinou et al. [1996\] describe query- optimization issues in mediator systems.

-Transaction processing in multidatabase systems is discussed in Mehrotra et al. \[2001\].
-The ticket scheme is presented in Georgakopoulos et al. \[1994\].
-2LSR is introduced in Mehrotra et al. \[1991\].
+Transaction processing in multidatabase systems is discussed in Mehrotra et al. [2001\].
+The ticket scheme is presented in Georgakopoulos et al. [1994\].
+2LSR is introduced in Mehrotra et al. [1991\].

-A collection of papers on data management on cloud systems is in Ooi and S. Parthasarathy \[2009\].
-The implementation of Google’s Bigtable is described in Chang et al. \[2008\], while Cooper et al. \[2008\] describe Yahoo!’s PNUTS system.
-Experience in building a database using Amazon’s S3 cloud-based storage is described in Brantner et al. \[2008\].
-An approach to making transactions work correctly in cloud systems is discussed in Lomet et al. \[2009\].
-The CAP theorem was conjectured by Brewer \[2000\], and was formalized and proved by Gilbert and Lynch \[2002\].
+A collection of papers on data management on cloud systems is in Ooi and S. Parthasarathy [2009\].
+The implementation of Google’s Bigtable is described in Chang et al. [2008\], while Cooper et al. [2008\] describe Yahoo!’s PNUTS system.
+Experience in building a database using Amazon’s S3 cloud-based storage is described in Brantner et al. [2008\].
+An approach to making transactions work correctly in cloud systems is discussed in Lomet et al. [2009\].
+The CAP theorem was conjectured by Brewer [2000\], and was formalized and proved by Gilbert and Lynch [2002\].

-Howes et al. \[1999\] provides textbook coverage of LDAP.
+Howes et al. [1999\] provides textbook coverage of LDAP.